The Cost of Contact Lenses – Are There Any Risks?

 - They may not be more cost-effective than Laser Eye Surgery

 Some of these points may sound trivial to those who are new to wearing contact lenses and experiencing their benefits — particularly ex-glasses users.
 And it wouldn’t be too bad if that all their drawbacks.
 But the thing is, the list doesn’t end there.
 Unfortunately, many people don’t realise the more serious risks associated with wearing contact lenses.

 When things are going smoothly with your contacts, cleaning, storage, and placement will likely become second nature.
 But with so many guidelines for wearing and looking after your lenses, it’s not too difficult for things to go wrong.

 For example, failure to clean and store your contact lenses properly, wearing them for too long, or not replacing them when necessary can all result in complications.
 In more serious cases, these complications can even contribute to the long-term degradation of your vision.
 Let’s take a look at some of the complications that can occur when wearing contact lenses.

 Keratitis: An infection of the cornea

-Although many contact wearers go through their life without suffering major problems, they all carry the risk of eye infection.
-The most common of which that effects contact wearers is keratitis—an infection of the cornea.
+While many contact lens wearers can go through their whole lives without experiencing any major problems, they are all exposed to an increased risk of developing an eye infection.
+The most common eye infection linked with contact lenses is keratitis – an infection of the cornea.

 - Blurry vision